-Though fiberglass is an excellent insulator, you wouldn’t guess it from the cost.
+Though fiberglass insulation products are an excellent insulator, you wouldn’t guess it from the cost.
 In some cases, you can find it for well under $1 per square foot.
 Even at its costliest, fiberglass insulation cost per square foot will unlikely exceed $1.30.

 Fiberglass is like a superstar athlete that you’ve managed to retain on a rookie contract: it’s incredible how little you have to pay for the top-tier efficacy.
-The price point and savings on energy bills make it a clear winning choice when comparing fiberglass insulation vs foam.
+The price point and savings on energy bills make it a clear winning choice for home insulation when comparing fiberglass insulation vs foam.

 Call Attic Construction to Install Fiberglass in Your Attic

 Fiberglass is among the most dynamic insulators and is easily the most cost-effective.
 At Attic Construction, we pride ourselves on achieving that same standard: unrivaled service at a rate that won’t make you break the bank.